fj99/My-Projects/React_Website/public/DataFarm/README.md

 # DataFarm

-- Created using angular for the front end and C# .Net Core for the backend, cannot be displayed on gitPages
+- Utilized Angular for the front-end development and C# ASP.NET Core for the back-end architecture.

-- Developed a system that completely automates the End Of Month process (EOM) for finance and provides them with live data in their reports.
+- Implemented a comprehensive system that fully automates the End of Month (EOM) financial process, ensuring seamless integration and real-time data availability for enhanced accuracy and efficiency in financial reporting.